arifakhtar51/Plume-CrowdFunding-client/README.md

 # Crowdfunding Platform on Tron Blockchain

-Welcome to the Crowdfunding Platform built on the Tron blockchain!
+Welcome to the Crowdfunding Platform built on the Plume blockchain!
 This project leverages the Neil testnet to enable users to create and fund campaigns securely and transparently.

 ## Features